Warren highlights plan to combat opioid crisis ahead of swing through hard-hit areas

 Breaking News Emails

-The plan — called the Comprehensive Addiction Resources Emergency (CARE) Act, which Warren partnered on with Maryland Democratic Rep. Elijah Cummings — carries an estimated price tag of $100 billion over ten years and seeks to push dollars toward opioid ravaged states, counties, and communities through competitive grants.
+The plan — called the Comprehensive Addiction Resources Emergency (CARE) Act, which Warren partnered on with Rep. Elijah Cummings, D-Md. — carries an estimated price tag of $100 billion over 10 years and seeks to push dollars toward opioid ravaged states, counties and communities through competitive grants.

-Warren plans to pay for this plan with money generated by her so-called "ultra millionaires tax," which she estimates will bring in $2.75 trillion — enough to pay for most of her sweeping policy plans, including battling opioids, funding universal childcare and cancelling student loan debt for millions of students.
+Warren plans to pay for this plan with money generated by her "ultra millionaires tax," which she estimates will bring in $2.75 trillion — enough to pay for most of her sweeping policy plans, including battling opioids, funding universal childcare and canceling student loan debt for millions of students.

 Warren will follow the reintroduction of the CARE Act with a campaign swing through West Virginia and Ohio, specifically stopping in Kermit, West Virginia— a small town with a population in the thousands that was flooded with millions of pills over just a few years and is now suing pharmaceutical distributors.